I wanted to take a moment today to offer some more free content to help out all the creative entrepreneurs and instigators out there…

 It was Fall of 1997, and my oldest brother was finishing up applications to a couple colleges.

 I didn’t know much about them, except that they were military schools.
-I knew even less what that meant, but I was curious (like a cat).
+I knew even less what that meant, but I was curious like a cat.
+So when my brother was invited to spend a couple days at West Point, NY, I tagged along.

-So my oldest brother, my dad and I took a plane (my first plane ride ever) to New York.
+So my dad, my oldest brother and I took a plane (my first plane ride ever!) to New York.

 I spent a couple days walking around the most bizarre place I’d ever been to in my life: everyone dressed up like they were in a perpetual state of groundhogs day from 1850; students were always in a hurry, running from barracks room to classroom to everywhere in between (and they’d get yelled at if they weren’t doing it fast enough); and after classes, they’d have to walk in formations with their rifles for hours, or play some kind of sport (intramural or core/club squad sports were mandatory for all cadets).